 What should I do if I would like this kind of help?

-If you feel that you might benefit from talking to a Clinical Psychologist, please tell one of the Doctors or Clinical Nurse Specialists who will be able to refer you.
-There may a wait before you can be seen (the doctor or nurse referring you will be able to find out more about this, or you could telephone our department).
+If you feel that you might benefit from talking to a Clinical Psychologist, please tell one of the Doctors or Clinical Nurse Specialists.
+They will help to decide if this is the most appropriate service for you.
+There are other support services, such as the Maggie's Centre, where you may be directed for help.
+There may a wait before you can be seen in our department (the doctor or nurse referring you will be able to find out more about this, or you could telephone our department).

 Who will I see?

 The person you will see will usually be a qualified Clinical Psychologist who specialises in working with people with cancer.
 You will usually see the same person throughout your care.
 You may be seen by a Psychologist in Clinical Training.
 This Psychologist will be closely supervised by a qualified Clinical Psychologist.

 We work closely with the Maggie's Centre so we may suggest that you access groups or services there either instead of our service or alongside our input.

 How often will I see the Clinical Psychologist?